 Naturopathic medicine takes a holistic approach to preventing disease or illness.
 Explore the education and training programs available to those seeking a career in naturopathy.
-Schools offering Allied Health degrees can also be found in these popular choices.

 What You Need to Know

 Accredited doctoral degree programs are available in naturopathic medicine and can prepare you to become a naturopathic doctor.
 As a Doctor of Naturopathy (N.D.), you'll work to treat the whole patient using natural therapies and preventative methods.
-Due to the in-depth nature of the coursework and the clinical requirements, you'll only find accredited on-campus N.D. programs.
+Due to the in-depth nature of the coursework and the clinical requirements, you'll typically find accredited on-campus N.D. programs.

 |Classes||Biochemistry, anatomy, pathology, neuroscience, clinical portions; history of naturopathy, Eastern and Oriental medicine|

 |Licensing||20 U.S. states require licensing in order to practice as a naturopathic doctor; Naturopathic Physicians Licensing Exam administers that process|

 What Classes Will I Take?

 To understand naturopathy, you must have knowledge of the body's functions and interactions.
 You can expect to take advanced science courses like biochemistry, neuroscience and pathology, as well as courses in the various branches of medicine.